 If the bank rejects an exemption requested during authorization, you will receive a 20154 response code.
-To meet SCA requirements, the payment will need to be retried with 3DS authentication applied and the "3ds.challenge_indicator" field set to "challenge_requested" or "challenge_requested_mandate".
+To meet SCA requirements, the payment will need to be retried with 3DS authentication applied and, optionally, the "3ds.challenge_indicator" field set to "challenge_requested_mandate".

 If you request an exemption, and the customer’s bank approves it, you do not benefit from the liability shift.
 This means you would be liable if the transaction turned out to be fraudulent.

 If you're using exemptions via our standalone Authentication product or a third-party provider, you'll also need to flag successful authentication exemptions in the authorization message.
 To do this, set 3ds.enabled to true and add the applied exemption that was performed during authentication.

 Transaction risk assessment

 Secure corporate payment

 American Express handles the trusted merchant list exemption itself, so you do not need to request this exemption for Amex cards.

 Payments below €30 are considered low-value and may be exempt.
 However, the customer’s bank may still trigger strong authentication if:

 within a 24-hour period, this exemption has been used five times since the customer's last successful authentication

 the total value spent on the card without SCA exceeds €100